dbob23/liftoff-assignments/P2-Project_Outline/README.md

     User login: Users will be able to create accounts and log in to the apps in order to add and edit their name, location, and website link to the database.

-    Display results: Results that match the user's search criteria will be dispalyed as a list of website URLs and as locations on a map.
+    Display results: Results that match the user's search criteria will be displayed as a list of website URLs and as locations on a map.